BaguaSys/tutorials/src/installation.md

 * HWLOC >= 2.0
 * CMake >= 3.19

 We provide an automatic installation script for Ubuntu.
-Just run the following command to install Bagua and above libraries （except for CUDA， you should always install CUDA by yourself）:
+Just run the following command to install Bagua and above libraries （except for CUDA, you should always install CUDA by yourself）:

 ```python
 curl -Ls https://raw.githubusercontent.com/BaguaSys/bagua/master/install.sh | sudo bash